nf-core/sarek/docs/PARAMETERS.md

 `--tools` option is case insensitive to avoid easy introduction of errors when choosing tools.
 So you can write `--tools mutect2,ascat` or `--tools MuTect2,ASCAT` without worrying about case sensitivity.

+### --awsqueue `BatchQueueName`

+Only required if you use the awsbatch profile.
+This parameter specifies the queue for which jobs are submitted in AWS Batch.

 ### --verbose

 Display more information about files being processed.